 Against those kinds of shows, there’s a musical like Stagger Lee, which had a more balanced mix between men and women (and had in-town performers amid the New Yorkers as well).
 And when we look at next season, there’s Dreamgirls.
 But that show stands against All the Way (the LBJ Broadway drama), The Mountaintop (a Martin Luther King drama), Clarkston (a new drama about two young men) and so on.
 One suspects that in all this, there aren’t many major parts for Vahle or Vela.
 But the thing is — and I’d be happy to be proven wrong on this point — I don’t see a current male company member being cast as LBJ or MLK, either.

 Casting is a complicated matter of availability, schedules, talents and physical types, and it’s only one factor among many in constructing an entire season or even a single show.
 Occasionally — once per season it seems — the planets aline and we get something on the main stage like Sherlock Holmes.
 It was a dud thriller but at least it had five Brierley members and two of them as leads.
 Or we have something like this season’s closer, Jane Austen’s Sense and Sensibility.
 It featured four Brierley actors, including Vela and newcomer Brandon Potter.
 It also provided company member Alex Organ a chance to shine modestly as a modest fellow.
-Too bad it was in a spritely adaptation of Austen that reduced her novel to an utterly trivial comedy of manners.
+Too bad it was a spritely adaptation of Austen that reduced her novel to an utterly trivial comedy of manners.
 Even so, looking through the program bios, you saw — with all those company members, all those female actors (more than the males, for once) and even quite a number of SMU students and grads on hand — that this was a rare event at the DTC.
 Local actors, ensemble members, filling up the stage.

-But the casting was also utterly typical: Last year, Bedlam Theater premiered this Sense and Sensibility in New York; it’s one of those multiply-cast adaptations in which only ten actors make the stage teem with the life of an entire society.
+But the casting was also utterly typical in one way: Last year, Bedlam Theater premiered this Sense and Sensibility in New York; it’s one of those multiply-cast adaptations in which only ten actors make the stage teem with the life of an entire society.
 But at the DTC, the cast was bulked out to 14 actors.
 This diminished the show’s highly theatrical conceit, lessened the number of quick-change caricatures (like Potter’s) and apparently, increased the need for importing — once again — a couple of New York-based leads.